-This page documents the evaluation metrics and predictor analysis tools available for assessing imputation quality.
-These utilities help understand model performance, compare methods, and analyze the contribution of individual predictors.
+This page documents the evaluation metrics and predictor analysis tools for assessing imputation quality.

 Loss metrics¶

-Microimpute employs evaluation metrics tailored to the type of variable being imputed.
-The framework automatically selects the appropriate metric based on whether the imputed variable is numerical or categorical, ensuring meaningful performance assessment across different data types.
+Microimpute selects the evaluation metric based on whether the imputed variable is numerical or categorical.

 Quantile loss¶